-Police shoot, kill man armed with knife in Cheney
+Police shoot, kill man with knife in Cheney

 - Clueless or not, vandals in Seattle committed racist act by damaging ‘Black Teen’ artworks | Tyrone Beason

-The shooting is under review by a team comprising representatives of several law-enforcement agencies.
+The shooting is under review by a team comprising representatives of several law enforcement agencies.
 The officers have been placed on administrative leave, as is standard in officer-involved shootings.